Peter Gossage: Writing career

 Gossage's first book published in 1975 was How Māui Found His Mother.
 The character, Māui, would appear in many more books of his and would be remembered as a quick-witted, mischievous trickster.
 Alongside his writing, Gossage is renowned for his very distinctive illustration style which drew children in and kept them enamored at each turn of a page.
 His books were published under the Penguin Random House New Zealand with 12 being successfully published and 10 still in print, 8 of which were put together to be published in a hardback edition.
 The first official copy of this edition arrived just after Gossage's death.
 His legacy lives on even after his death, as many New Zealanders remember him as a trailblazer in the 70s, when very few picture books were successful in communities.
 He was one of the first to try to tackle the unique brief locals were after but did so wonderfully.
 John Huria, senior editor at the New Zealand Council for Educational Research said Gossage's books were: ...a gateway for many children "to the Māori visual interpretation of the stories of Aotearoa."

-Gossage died in 2016 and is still celebrated and talked about.
-His books sold tens of thousands of copies around New Zealand and continue to be popular sellers.
-Bookshops around the country are still reordering them and even shipping them outside the country, some going to New Zealanders overseas who want the books for their children.
-Gossage's audience is not just children, however, as everyone – teachers, tourists and adults – love them just as much.
+Gossage died on 30/07/2016.
+His books sold tens of thousands of copies around New Zealand, continuing to sell well now even after his passing.
+Gossage's audience is not limited to a certain age or group of people, as they continue to be popular choices for teachers, tourists, children and everyone inbetween.